 Cloud Services certification

-The "European Cybersecurity Certification Scheme for Cloud Services" (EUCS) is one of the first schemes being developed under the CSA.
+The EU Cybersecurity Certification Scheme for Cloud Services (EUCS) is one of the first schemes being developed under the CSA.
 This scheme boosts trust in cloud services by defining a reference set of security requirements.
 It is applicable for all kinds of cloud services – IaaS, PaaS, SaaS, and other Cloud Services including subservices.